Gruppo di intervento speciale: Paratroopers course (nine months)

-The carabinieri who finish the training period cited, about 30 per cent of the initial candidates, are admitted to the 45-week course divided into a Basic Course of 18 weeks (exceeded by more than 50 per cent of candidates) and to a 27-week "Specialized Course".
-Only at this point does the soldier become operational and an effective member of the department.
+The candidates who complete Paracadutisti training, about 30 per cent of the initial candidates, are admitted to the 45-week course divided into a "Basic Course" of 18 weeks (completed by about 15 per cent of the initial candidates) and a 27-week "Specialized Course".
+Only at this point does the soldier become operational and an effective member of the unit.